 A design concept is the idea behind a design, a creation of something that will eventually drive an actionable reality within the interior.
 At the start of any interior design project, we ponder in what style we should create the interior home in order to experience good for that particular environment.
-If someone likes traditional style interiors, we can't propose him something modern because he believes that what is suggested isn't represented for his taste.
+If someone likes traditional style interiors, we can't propose him something modern because he believes that what is suggested isn't represented for ones taste.
 Likewise, if someone likes modern style interiors, we can't recommend him either way.

 When describing your design style, is modern too glossy?
 Traditional too dowdy?
 Your perimeter may be "transitional".
 Your concept will escort to your choices in color and type.
 It'll settle on your aesthetic and prompt your grid.
 Every design decision you make will retreat on your concept for direction.
 Your design concept becomes the framework for all your design decisions.